lifting-bits/cxx-common/README.md

 Installing additional dependencies will not update any existing dependencies by default.
 We do not update/upgrade by default because this could cause unexpected rebuilds that could potentially take hours (in the case of LLVM).
 To update dependencies, pass the `--upgrade-ports` option to the build script along with the respective options affecting vcpkg triplet selection (like `--release`).

+You must specify the exact package/ports you want to upgrade.
+If the port does not exist, this will fail.

 ## Useful manual vcpkg commands

 Sometimes it is useful to run vcpkg commands manually for testing a single package.
 Ideally, someone who wants to do this would read the [vcpkg documentation](https://github.com/microsoft/vcpkg/tree/master/docs), but below we list some commonly used commands.
 Inspecting the output of the build script will also show all of the vcpkg commands executed.